From the President, Dr. Marc S. Rubin

 It is a truly great honor for me to serve as the 93rd President of the Boston Surgical Society.
 For over a century The BSS has been the pre-eminent collegial gathering place for surgeons in the region and has continuously presented outstanding scholarly and topical lectures relating to the science, art and history of Surgery.
 I vividly recall being invited to attend BSS meetings with my mentors as a young resident in the 1980s.
 I was introduced to many accomplished surgeons, dined with Department Chairs and textbook authors in the grandeur of Harvard Hall and listened to the wisdom and musings of many brilliant and nationally prominent speakers.
 It was at the BSS that my Department Chair introduced me to my future fellowship program director and also where I met my future partners.
 Even more memorably, I attended the Boston Surgical Society’s awarding of the Bigelow Medal – the most prestigious award in American Surgery – to Nobel laureate Joseph Murray MD in 1990.
 The BSS is one of those special advantages those of us who practice in the area have – and the social gatherings and dinner meetings are something every Boston area surgeon should experience.

 The Boston Surgical Society and its traditions are a wonderful part of being a surgeon in Boston and I am honored to be its steward for 2023.
 Along with the Executive Council I encourage all of you to nominate colleagues and young surgeons at your hospitals and in your practices for membership so that they too can enjoy everything that we offer.
-I hope to see all of you on Zoom in February and in person in March and April
+I hope to see all of you at the Bigelow Medal presentation at the Harvard Club on November 6th and for the Annual Meeting in December

 Looking Forward,